vuejs/docs/src/guide/accessibility.md

 - Controls that appear on mouseover.
 - Anything else that relies on the mouse hovering over anything.

-@todo: bad example
+TODO: bad example

-It's better to make content display on click instead of on hover - or both.
+It's better to make content display on click instead of on hover, or both.
 For example, a menu that appears on hover and closes when the mouse moves away could continue doing that, but also open or close when clicked, whether with the mouse or the keyboard.

-@todo: good example
+TODO: good example

 ### Extended input elements